Effective content is content that helps your audience accomplish their goals and helps your business accomplish its business goals.

 What makes good website content?

 The best content provides a complete answer to a user’s query on a single page.
 This also means that it satisfies website visitors who arrive on a page regardless of how they got there, i.e. from navigation, an email, or a referral link on another website.

-Google spends billions of dollars a year researching and testing what content people want based on their search term and search intent.
+Google spends billions of dollars a year researching and testing what content people want based on their search terms and search intent.
 We can use Google’s search position as a proxy for user satisfaction.

 People want long-form, holistic content.

-As we mentioned, people are comfortable scrolling and pages load faster.
+As we mentioned, people are comfortable scrolling, and pages load faster.
 People have also become more sophisticated consumers of content with the proliferation of content over the past 20 years.